DataDrum/APIDocs/source/index.html.md

 # Introduction

-Welcome to Data Drum's elegant and easy-to-use API!

-It's really simple to get going.
+Welcome to Data Drum's elegant and easy-to-use API.
+It's really easy to get going.
 All you need is an API Key and the ability to send that key in the headers of a GET request to:

 `https://api.datadrum.com/...`

-You can get access to any indicator you like by changing that API endpoint.
+You can get access to any data you like by following the instructions below.

 A list of indicators is available within the Data Drum platform.

-For example, Ukraine annual inflation:

-`ua_inf_annual.cpi`

-Let's get started!
-Scroll down to see how you can access any indicator and look to the right for examples in various languages which give you Ukraine's annual inflation rate.
+The examples to the right will be getting data on Ukraine annual inflation, using the indicator identifier `ua_inf_annual.cpi`.

 # Basic Data Retrieval